symbol/symbol-docs/source/guides/transaction/atomic-cross-chain-swap-between-NEM-public-and-private-chain.rst

 :doc:`Cross-chain transactions <../../concepts/cross-chain-transaction>` enable trading tokens between different blockchains, without using an intermediary party in the process.

 This exchange of tokens will succeed atomically.
-If some of the actors don't agree, each of them will receive the locked tokens back after a determined amount of time.
+If some of the actors do not agree, each of them will receive the locked tokens back after a determined amount of time.

 When talking about tokens in NEM, we are actually referring to :doc:`mosaics <../../concepts/mosaic>`.
-Catapult enables atomic swaps thought :ref:`secret lock <secret-lock-transaction>` / :ref:`secret proof transaction <secret-proof-transaction>` mechanism.
+Catapult enables atomic swaps through :ref:`secret lock <secret-lock-transaction>` / :ref:`secret proof transaction <secret-proof-transaction>` mechanism.

 **********
 Background